esa/pykep/doc/sphinx/examples/ex5.rst

-Global optimization of a multiple gravity assist trajectory with one deep space manouvre per leg
+Global optimization of a multiple gravity assist trajectory with one deep space maneuver per leg
 ================================================================================================

 .. figure:: ../images/gallery5.png